internalfx/quickshot/README.md

 - Easily switch between Shopify stores and themes
 - Easy to use configuration wizard
 - Can be configured to ignore certain files when syncing
-- Uploads and downloads Shopify pages.
+- Uploads and downloads Shopify blogs, pages and products.
+You can now easily transfer product information between shops.

 Runs on node.js v10+.